 All Serial Interface operations must begin with a START, followed by a Slave Address Byte.
-The Slave address selects the X96010, and specifies if a Read or Write operation is to be performed.
+The Slave address selects the X96012, and specifies if a Read or Write operation is to be performed.

 It should be noted that the Write Enable Latch (WEL) bit must first be set in order to perform a Write operation to any other bit.
-(See "WEL: Write Enable Latch (Volatile)" on page 13.)
-Also, all communication to the X96010 over the 2-wire serial bus is conducted by sending the MSB of each byte of data first.
+(See "WEL: Write Enable Latch (Volatile)" on page 14.)
+Also, all communication to the X96012 over the 2-wire serial bus is conducted by sending the MSB of each byte of data first.

-The memory is physically realized as one contiguous array, organized as 9 pages of 16 bytes each.
+Even though the 2176 bit memory consists of four differing functions, it is physically realized as one contiguous array, organized as 17 pages of 16 bytes each.

-The X96010 2-wire protocol provides one address byte, therefore the next few sections explain how to access the different areas for reading and writing.
+The X96012 2-wire protocol provides one address byte, therefore, only 256 bytes can be addressed directly.
+The next few sections explain how to access the different areas for reading and writing.

-Figure 15.
+Figure 16.
 Slave Address (SA) Format